ljmartin/generalized_tempering/README.md

 Enhanced sampling for a flexible range of non-specific collective variables / reaction coordinates / configurational parameters.

 # na_cl_pmf
 In this dir, find two calculations of the PMF vs. separation distance for a sodium and chloride ion pair in explicit solvent.

-First the PMF is generated using the (metropolized) Bennet Acceptance Ratio with the PyMBAR library.
-This PMF is compared to one determined by generalized serial simulated tempering + the Wang-Landau algorithm.
+- The PMF is first generated using the (metropolized) Bennet Acceptance Ratio with the PyMBAR library.
+This is a typical workflow for calculating free energy across a reaction coordinate, and serves as a demonstration that generalized tempering is finding the correct free energy.
+- A second PMF is estimated using generalized serial simulated tempering + the Wang-Landau algorithm.
 Observe that the weights learned closely track the free energy as estimated by MBAR:

 ![nacl](./na_cl_pmf/na_cl_pmf.png "NaClPMF")